eclipse-archived/codewind-docs/docs/_documentations/codewind-eclipse-quick-guide.md

 5. Select `Appsody Stacks - incubator`.
 6. Click the `OK` button.

-You now have configured Codewind to Appsody templates and can proceed to develop your microservice within Codewind.
+You have now configured Codewind to use Appsody templates and can proceed to develop your microservice within Codewind.

 If your organization uses customized application stacks and has given you a URL that points to an `index.json` file, you can add it to Codewind: